Obesity – Diagnosis, Symptoms, and Treatment

 - Pulmonary hypertension

 - NASH – nonalcoholic steatohepatitis

 - Depression, anxiety

-Patients typically appear obese on exam.
-Obesity is frequently concentrated in the abdominal region but may also affects other body parts.
-Patients with Cushing syndrome develop stria or purple skin lesions that appear like “stretch marks.”
+Patients typically appear obese on the exam.
+Obesity is frequently concentrated in the abdominal region but may also affect other body parts.
+Patients with Cushing syndrome develop stria or purple skin lesions that appear like "stretch marks."
 Patients with hypothyroidism or heart failure may have swelling in the legs.